Curriculum & Instruction

 DEPARTMENT MISSION

-The CIA department’s mission is to support learners through a standards based curriculum that includes the skills necessary to excel in a global society.
+The Curriculum, Instruction, and Assessment (CIA) department’s mission is to support learners through a standards based curriculum that includes the skills necessary to excel in a global society.
 All students will be engaged through personalized learning experiences and a culturally relevant curriculum that leads to student growth and achievement.
 We will partner with families and community members to support and enrich student learning.

 - CURRICULUM REVIEW